Eesha-Jain/FTC-Scout/README.md

 # FTC Scouting
-This is a website for FIRST Tech Challenge students to use for scouting.
+Has your team faced trouble with maintaining efficient scouting during matches?
+Maybe there's too many papers to keep track of or your team hasn't found an organized system that works for your team.

+Check out the scouting app [here] (https://ftc18225-scouting-app.herokuapp.com/).

+## Features

+This app contains many functionalities in one!

+* Pre-Match Scouting: includes sort by filter
+* During-Match Scouting
+* Team Capabilities: show what your team can do
+* Search: search for other teams on the platform, check out teams in state and sort them by filter

+## Credits

-This tool was created by FTC Team 18225, [High Definition](https://ftc18225.everstem.org/).
+This tool was developed by [Eesha Jain] (https://github.com/Eesha-Jain/) from FTC Team 18225, [High Definition](https://ftc18225.everstem.org/) from Bellevue, Washington.